brevzin/cpp_proposals/3394_annotations/annotations.md

 * It doesn't work for all contexts where we might want to annotate declarations (e.g., enumerators).
 * It doesn't directly express the intent.
-* It turns out that providing access to aliases used in the declaration of reflected entities raises difficult questions and P2996 is therefore likely going to drop the ability to access that information (with the intention of resurrecting the capability with a later paqper once specification and implementation challenges have been addressed).
+* It turns out that providing access to aliases used in the declaration of reflected entities raises difficult questions and P2996 is therefore likely going to drop the ability to access that information (with the intention of resurrecting the capability with a later paper once specification and implementation challenges have been addressed).

 In this paper, we propose simple mechanisms that more directly support the ability to annotate C++ constructs.

-## Motivating Examples
+# Motivating Examples

 We'll start with a few motivating examples for the feature.
 We'll describe the details of the feature in the subsequent section.

 These examples are inspired from libraries in other programming languages that provide some mechanism to annotate declarations.

-### Command-Line Argument Parsing
+## Command-Line Argument Parsing

 Rust's [clap](https://docs.rs/clap/latest/clap/) library provides a way to add annotations to declarations to help drive how the parser is declared.
-We can now [do the same](https://godbolt.org/z/GsYKWjdeh):
+We can now [do the same](https://godbolt.org/z/dM3erErrz):

 ```cpp
 struct Args {